Psalm 149 – The High Praises of God and a Two-Edged Sword

 And His praise in the assembly of saints.

 b.
 Sing to the LORD a new song: God loves to receive the rejoicing and praise of His people expressed in song, especially the new song.
-The new song can come from an old saint as they gain fresh awareness of God’s love and grace.
+The new song can come from an old saint as he or she gains fresh awareness of God’s love and grace.

 i.
 “He is ever new in his manifestations; his mercies are new every morning; his deliverances are new in every night of sorrow; let your gratitude and thanksgivings be new also.”
 (Spurgeon)